Simatwa/yt5/README.md

 - **yt5** is a [Python](https://python.org) script that downloads [YouTube](https://www.youtube.com) ***Videos*** & ***audios*** at `console` environment.

 ## Installation ##
+- Run the following commands in the terminal to get started.

 ```
 $ git clone https://github.com/Simatwa/yt5.git